Bungarooo/Complete-Projects/README.md

 Chess: Chess.java:  A chess game.
 2 player, free character movement.
 Made at a Codeday.

-League of Legends Team Builder: TeamBuilder.java and League champions.txt: Generates 2 League of Legends teams randomly.
+League of Legends Team Builder: TeamBuilder.java and League champions.txt: Generates a League of Legends team randomly.
 Prints the champion's names in the console.